Kevintjy/reach/README.md

 ## Reach Modified Bluffing Game

 Our bluffing game is a simple dice game that often use to bet/drinking beer in the party.
 It can be two players game or multiple players game(we will develop two players game first).
-Each player has 5 dice, when game begins, player rolls the dice simutaneously, keep them hidden from other players, and make a bid consisting of #AmountA #FaceA.
+Each player has 5 dice, when game begins, player rolls the dice simutaneously, keep them hidden from other players, and make a bid consisting of #Amount #Face.
 The amount represents the player's guess as to how many of each face have been rolled by all of the players at the table, including themselves.
 Once he/she makes his/her guess, the other player(s) have several options:

-1. bid of a larger amount of #FaceA
+1. bid of a larger amount of #Face
-2. bid the same amount of #AmountA, but a higher face value.
+2. bid the same amount of #Amount, but a higher face value.
 3. both 1 and 2
 4. challenge the current bid